lkh3409/Gram/README.md

 # Gram
-"Gram" is a software that receives t, analyzes posts, extracts keywords, and outputs compatibility through the similarity of keywords
+"Gram" is a software that analyzes posts, extracts keywords, and outputs compatibility through the similarity of keywords

 # How to use?
 1. install